Guide To Cannabis Tinctures | Uses, Storage & Differences Skip to content

 Both CBD tinctures and CBD oils specifically focus on cannabidiol, a non-psychotropic compound — it won't get you high.
 These are primarily derived from hemp, which is high in CBD and low in THC (up to 0.3% THC).

 CBD oils are an ideal choice for users seeking the potential health benefits of cannabis without the intoxicating effects associated with THC.
+Within the categories of CBD, you have different types of extracts, each with unique characteristics based on the composition of the cannabinoids and each tailoring your preferred usage of CBD tinctures.

 Within this category, you can have three types of CBD extracts: